klee/klee.github.io/docs/developers-guide.md

 $ make docs
 {% endhighlight %}

-This will generate documentation in `path/to/build-dir/docs/doxygen/` folder.
+This will generate the documentation in `path/to/build-dir/docs/doxygen/`.

 ## Regression Testing Framework